-The following Private Client guidance note Produced in partnership with Andrew Godfrey and Jenny Cooper of Russell-Cooke Solicitors provides comprehensive and up to date legal information covering:
+The following Trusts and Inheritance Tax guidance note Produced by Tolley in association with Elizabeth Norton at Russell-Cooke Solicitors provides comprehensive and up to date tax information covering:

-As a response to the binding decision of the European Court of Justice in Theodor Jaegar v Finanzamt Kusel-Landstuehl, the Finance Act 2009 amended the Inheritance Tax Act 1984 (IHTA 1984) in order to extend APR for IHT to the EEA from 23 April 2003.
-Prior to this, APR had only applied in relation to agricultural property in the UK.
+The Finance Act 2009 amended IHTA 1984 in order to extend APR for UK inheritance tax to the European Economic Area (EEA).
+It had hitherto only applied in relation to agricultural property in the UK.

 BPR is available in relation to relevant business property situated anywhere in the world.